confluentinc/ksql/docs/developer-guide/udf.rst

        @UdfParameter("str") final String str,
        @UdfParameter(value = "pos", description = "Starting position of the substring") final int pos)

+If your Java8 class is compiled with the ``-parameter`` compiler flag, the name of the parameter will be inferred from the method declaration.

 Configurable UDF
 ~~~~~~~~~~~~~~~~